I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 Question 2: PROJECT_B Task Progress

-This change allows me to check and update multiple tasks within each project by switching tabs, making responses faster as I only need to select from checkboxes, and facilitating automatic updates.
+This change allows for checking and updating status of multiple tasks within each project by switching tabs, making responses quicker with just checkbox selections, and easier automatic updates.

 monthly-review Implementation